-The largest portion of the human and vertebrate brain.
+The cerebrum is the largest portion of the human and vertebrate brain.

 It consists of two cerebral hemispheres,